TWIN CITIES MARINE AQUARIUM SOCIETY BYLAWS

 1.3 Lifetime Membership

 A lifetime membership is granted to any member who hosts a TCMAS sponsored event or serves as an officer.
 The Board of Directors may also grant lifetime memberships at its discretion by a majority vote.
 A lifetime membership lasts for the natural life of the member, subject to the termination provisions of section 1.4.
+A lifetime member who is inactive for a consecutive period of 12 months will be dropped to a Legacy Lifetime status.
+If the member becomes active after the Legacy membership is applied they will have their Lifetime status reactivated upon contacting the Board of Directors.

 1.4 Termination of Membership